Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: More Details on the Theory

 where $p_b(o\mid a):=\sum_{s'\in\gS} O(o\mid s',a)b_t^\star(s')$ is the Bayes-normalizer.

 In contrast, an LLM agent does not perform exact Bayesian filtering.
-Instead, it maintains an \emph{agent belief} $b_t$, which represents its internal understanding of the latent state and what information remains missing.
-This belief may be implicit in the LLM’s hidden state or explicit in the trajectory (e.g., via Chain-of-Thought~\citep{wei2022chain}).
-Given the action-observation pair $(a,o)$, the agent belief evolves by $b_{t+1}(s):=B_\theta(b_t,a,o)$, where $\theta$ denotes agent model parameters.
+Instead, it maintains an \emph{LLM belief} $b_t$, which represents its internal understanding of the latent state and what information remains missing.
+Given the action-observation pair $(a,o)$, the LLM belief evolves by $b_{t+1}(s):=B_\theta(b_t,a,o)$, where $\theta$ denotes LLM model parameters.